zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 Here is an exploratory visualization of the data set.
 It is a bar chart showing the data distributions, where x-axis is the indices of labels and y-axis represents the size of samples for one category/label.

-Train Set:
+Train Set Distribution

 ![Train Set][image_train]

-Test Set:
+Test Set Distribution

 ![Test Set][image_test]

-Validation Set
+Validation Set Distribution

 ![Validation Set][image_valid]

 ### Design and Test a Model Architecture